How to Use Apple Intelligence to Create Shortcuts on iPhone

 The app will now display a pop-up alert showing a funny joke loosely related to the weather outside.

-How to use Cloud model in Shortcuts
+Choosing Cloud Model in Shortcuts

 1. Inside the Shortcuts app, tap on the + icon to create a new shortcut.